iamlouk/projects/README.md

 Tags: __*C*__, __*SIMD*__

-Just some experiments with using SIMD to parse text, specifically big integers in base 10.
+Just some experiments with using SIMD to parse text, specifically big integers in base 10 and encoding data into base64 using SVE.

 ### 038: [Shitty C](./038-shittyc/)